Is Mahogany Flooring Right for You? See Pros & Cons & Ideas

 Open floor plan with white ceiling and tan walls with brick wall fireplace Pros

 Mahogany is classified as something harder or with a higher density compared to other common woods such as pine, oak, and so on.
-Wood experts would claim that mahogany is roughly around 75% harder and more stable than other types of wood used as flooring material.
+Wood experts would claim that it is roughly 75% harder and more stable than other types used as flooring material.

 It has no air pockets or grooves which means that not only is it scratch-proof, it is also quite water resistant; making your floors immune from spillages and water damage.